Virtual Remote Tower

 This site is also available on: Deutsch

-At AERO in Friedrichshafen, the leading trade fair for and business , the DLR is presenting innovative technological solutions, including a system for remote monitoring of airports and a virtual simulator.
+At AERO in Friedrichshafen, the leading trade fair for aviation and business aviation, the DLR is presenting innovative technological solutions, including a system for remote monitoring of airports and a virtual flight simulator.

 Virtual surveillance for airports

-The German Aerospace Center (DLR) is presenting the Virtual Tower concept at AERO 2025.
-This innovative allows air traffic controllers to control air traffic from anywhere in the world.
-Virtual reality headsets transform an air traffic controller’s workplace into a virtual environment.
-This could offer economic benefits, particularly for small and medium-sized airports, by making operations more cost-efficient.
-The development was realized in collaboration with universities, airports, and air traffic control authorities.
+The German Aerospace Center () is presenting the Virtual Tower concept at 2025.
+This innovative allows controllers to control from anywhere in the world. headsets transform an controller’s workplace into a virtual environment.
+This could offer , particularly for small and medium-sized airports, by making operations more cost-efficient.
+The development was realized in collaboration with universities, airports, and authorities.
 The benefit of this lies in the location-independent control of multiple airports simultaneously.

 Playful learning with SMART-MET